New initiative developed to solve central Ohio's food waste challenges

 Where can I donate edible food?

-If you’re a restaurant, grocer or other food provider, also explore donating surplus food to Food Rescue or another non-profit.
+If you’re a restaurant, grocer, or another food provider, also explore donating surplus food to Food Rescue or another non-profit.

 Donations in good faith are protected from liability under the Federal Good Samaritan Food Donation Act.